NickJasonHagen/nscriptv3_bin/readme.md

 // or use vec(..) as a constructor
 ```
 # Statements
+statements have to check something.
+not allowed: if somevaristrue {} !
+use : if somevaristrue == true {}

+you can mix statements by and/or  ||/&&
+you can use functions,nestedfunctions,classfunctions,properties,globals,macros,vectorpoints
 ```c++
 //statements can have ||, or &&, and
 // checking using defaults as true dont work